goldblocx/api/docs/applications/own_assets.md

 Assets represent some values which can be stored in the system.
 Those can be currencies like US dollar or euro, but at the same time assets depict a more wide class of values: gold, silver, oil, bitcoin or others.

-Originally, Copernicus Gold has two categories of assets: gold-linked currency (or electronic gold) and common fiat currencies.
+Originally, the platform has two categories of assets: pool allocated previous metals and common fiat currencies.
-The fiat currencies can be currently: USD, EUR, SGD (Singapore Dollar).
+The fiat currencies can be currently: USD, SGD (Singaporean Dollar).
 In the nearest future the number of the currencies will be increased.
 For additional details on asset objects please refer to [the asset model](../models/asset.md).

 You can open accounts using these standard assets, send such currencies between your clients (using